azizsigar/addMeFunc/README.md

 !make a fork and create ur own "branch"
 !dont push "node_modules"
 !add algortihm questions for us,
-!when commitong give a understandeble message,
+!when commiting give a understandeble message,